sybrew/the-seo-framework/readme.txt

 = 3.2.2 =

+This minor update brings [major bug fixes](https://theseoframework.com/?p= TODO).
+Most notoriously, the home page settings now predict the metadata perfectly in the admin screens.
+Bloggers will love this update, too, as social metadata for the home blog page are now always correct.

 For developers, please note that the upcoming major release (3.3.0) will introduce new taxonomical settings.
 Because the image-rendering integration isn't suited for this, it'll be overhauled.
 For more information, see [this issue](https://github.com/sybrew/the-seo-framework/issues/403).
 Also note that some API changes better suited for a major release are also brought into this minor release; these were required to fix some bugs.